-Premises liability cases arise as a result of various dangerous conditions on either public or private property, such as hotel injury claims, horseback riding injuries, gym accidents, and dangerous property conditions.
+Premises liability cases arise as a result of various dangerous conditions on either public or private property, such as hotel injury claims, horseback riding injuries, gym accidents, playground accidents, and dangerous property conditions.

 Some examples of such conditions include uneven pavements, loose steps, slippery floors, sidewalk accidents, falling merchandise, defective elevators or escalators, garage doors, dram shop, floor or building collapse, leaking water, toxic fumes, nail sticking out, porch collapse, balcony defects, and stairways.

 Many different types of accidents can happen on another party's residential or commercial property because the property owner or manager failed to properly maintain the premises.
 Some examples of the premises liability cases we can handle include the following:

 - Slip and falls – Many hazardous conditions may cause you to slip and fall while you are in a store or on another's property.
 Overly worn floors or carpets, wet floor spills that are not cleaned up promptly, overly waxed flooring surfaces, and debris on the ground can all cause you to slip and fall.
 Slip and fall accidents can cause surprisingly serious injuries including concussions and other brain injuries, broken hips and other bones, sprains and strains, and many more.
 This also includes a slip and fall in a parking lot.

 - Trip and falls – Similar to slip and falls, tripping over something can also cause you to fall and sustain serious and lasting injuries that require medical attention.
 Some conditions that can cause you to trip and fall include having electrical cords that are not properly secured, objects in walkways, ramps, or steps without warnings.